 Misae Solar Park II, scheduled for completion in two years, have a solid location with available transmission capacity and will interconnect to Tesla’s substation’s 345 kV line.

 Misae Solar Park II will be located on 3,800 acres of agricultural land.
 Although the question of investment justification is raised, given the total area which the plant will leave without agricultural yields, solar technology will still tackle climate change.
 Power supply for 129,000 homes will come from Misae Solar Park II pipeline and will reduce the emission of 820,000 tons of carbon dioxide.
 This toxic gas has the fastest growing value.
 Once released into the atmosphere, carbon dioxide is absorbed in oceans and soil, where it remains for thousands of years.
-Given that the lungs of Earth, Amazonian rainforests, suffered immeasurable damage in this year’s wildfires, we need to count on every watt from renewable energy so as to hold the increase in global temperatures below 35 .6 ⁰F, how much is determined by Paris Agreement in 2016.
+Given that the lungs of Earth, Amazonian rainforests, suffered immeasurable damage in this year’s wildfires, we need to count on every watt from renewable energy to hold the increase in global temperatures below 35 .6 ⁰F, as determined by the Paris Agreement in 2016.

-Only change is consistent
+Only Change is Consistent

 The demand for solar power systems has seen significant growth in 2019.
 After all, when it comes to projects in challenging dimensions, the developers from theTexas seldom shy away and always seem to be ready to think big.